Advertisement

 Reduce stress

 Stress can trigger UC symptoms and make symptoms worse.
-Stress is also bad for your health in numerous other ways.
+Stress can also harm your health in numerous other ways.
 Learning to manage stress and anxiety can make a big difference in how you feel.
 Some tips and strategies for reducing stress:

 • Meditation, yoga, deep breathing exercises, and complementary practices such as acupuncture and massage can all help reduce stress.